Top reasons to go on a multisport adventure in Norway

 - Experienced, local guides and sailing crew with extensive knowledge of the area

-- Eight days of sailing and multisport adventures
+- 12 days of hiking, sailing, and surfing

-- Sailboat transportation and accommodations for the duration of the tour
+- Accommodations for the duration of the tour

 What’s not included:

 - Train tickets to Bjorli

 - Accommodations for the night between day 11 and departure day

 - Meals before Bjorli and after the surfing section of the tour

 The best thing about this tour is that it’s flexible, meaning that every activity can be adapted for both beginners and more experienced adventurers alike.